This Smoked Old Fashioned introduces maple syrup and smoke for a fun twist on a classic cocktail!

 Bitters are just that.
 Bitter.
 But when added to a drink, they can really start to work their magic.
-Angostura bitters are the most common, but Yankee Distillers uses black walnut bitters in their Smoked Old Fashioned.
+Angostura bitters or orange bitters are the most common, but Yankee Distillers uses black walnut bitters in their Smoked Old Fashioned.
 The depth of flavor here is amazing!
-I noticed that Yankee uses Fee Brothers’ Black Walnut Bitters, so I ordered a bottle from Amazon (affiliate link).
+I noticed that Yankee uses Fee Brothers’ Black Walnut Bitters, so I ordered a bottle from Amazon.
 (Is there anything that Amazon doesn’t have!?)
 Bitters might seem expensive for a small bottle, but that bottle will last a looong time.
 You only need a couple drops for each drink.

 For a Smoked Old Fashioned, you simply make the drink as normal, and then put it under the smoking dome.
 Turn on the smoking gun, and let it fill the dome with smoke.
 Now just wait 2-5 minutes (experiment with how long based on your taste preferences).
 Pull the dome off, and serve up your drinks.
 Cheers!